metamn/mr-ui/src/basics/Styling/Styling.md

 <button style="background-color: palevioletred; color: papayawhip;" />
 ```

-Inline styles only support a subset of CSS without pseudo selectors, media queries, keyframes etc. No design system can live without them.
+Inline styles only support a subset of CSS without pseudo selectors, media queries, keyframes etc. No design system can live without these.

 ### Frameworks